-MPS provides personal financial planning, reporting, consulting, and investment advisory services to a variety of clients, including retail investors.
-Our advisors invest client assets in a wide variety of investment strategies and asset classes, including equities, fixed income and real assets.
+We provide personal financial planning, reporting, consulting, and investment advisory services to a variety of clients, including retail investors.
+We invest client assets in various investment strategies and asset classes, including equities, fixed income, commodities, digital assets, private funds and real assets.
+We also provide access to third party managers/strategies, including affiliated private funds.
 Typically, when providing investment advisory services, we have full discretion to select investments to buy and sell for a client's account.
-Clients may impose reasonable restrictions, limitations, or other requirements with respect to their accounts.
-Accounts are tailored to address the specific goals, objectives, and constraints of each client.
-We consider a range of factors that can impact the investment management process, including risk tolerance, investment time horizon, and cash needs.
-We monitor investment strategies as part of an ongoing process while regular account reviews are conducted on at least an annual basis.
-We may impose minimum account size requirements with respect to certain of our advisory services.
-Where requested, we also provide financial planning and/or consulting services (e.g., estate planning, tax consulting, etc.).
-With these services, reviews are conducted on an "as needed" basis or as agreed to within the terms of the agreement.
+Clients may impose reasonable restrictions or other requirements with respect to their accounts.
+If we provide non-discretionary management, the client makes the ultimate decision to approve any recommended transaction.
+Accounts are tailored to address the specific objectives and constraints of each client.
+We consider a range of client-specific factors, including risk tolerance, time horizon, and cash needs.
+We monitor investment strategies as part of an ongoing process while regular account reviews are conducted at least annually.
+We impose minimum account size requirements with respect to certain of our advisory services.
+Where requested, we provide financial planning and/or consulting services (e.g., estate planning, tax consulting, etc.).
+With these services, reviews are conducted "as needed" or as agreed to in the agreement.
+For additional information please see our Form ADV, Part 2A brochure, including, specifically, Items 4 and 7.